ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ### 2.4.3 Cancel Appointment
 1. An individual can opt to cancel selected Appointment\s against application which is\are in Booked Status.
-1. In such case the system will notify the user about the successful cancellation
+1. In such case the system notifies the user about the successful cancellation
 1. Following a successful Appointment Cancellation the system unlocks the time slot of the Pre-Registration

 ### 2.4.4 Re-book Appointment